Success0452/rossai-backend/ReadMe.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](#) file for more details.
+See the [LICENSE](https://github.com/Success0452/rossai-backend/blob/main/LICENSE) file for more details.

+For more updates and information, follow my [Hashnode]() Blog.